Class CharBitSet

 whether the bit is set

-Returns true if the given position is contained in this bit set.
+Returns true if the given char is contained in this bit set, or false otherwise.

 Parameters: